1/31/2019

 Phil Gresh

 Hi.
 Good morning.
 First question, I guess, would be for Don.
-You know, you're at your $15 billion gross debt target, but you have over $6 billion in cash, so your net debt is now below $9 billion.
-I'm wondering how you're thinking about that today in terms of, you know, willingness to take the gross debt down more, or obviously it provides you a lot of flexibility, you know, in a downside price case, but, you know, in an upside price case, you'd be building even more cash.
-So, how are you thinking about what you want to do with that?
+You know, you're at your $15 billion gross debt target, but you have over $6 billion of cash, so your net debt is now below $9 billion.
+Wondering how you're thinking about that today in terms of you know, willingness to take the gross debt down more or obviously it provides you a lot of flexibility, you know, in a downside price case.
+But, you know, in an upside price case, you'd be building even more cash.
+So how are you thinking about what you want to do with that?

 speaker

-Yeah, I think, Phil, we're still at the same place we were as far as capital structure of the company and as far as gross debt, so we're really not contemplating anything to further reduce the balance sheet debt.
+Yeah, I think, Phil, we're still at the same place we were as far as capital structure of the company and as far as gross debt.
+So we're really not contemplating anything to further reduce the balance sheet debt.
 I think this is more of a cash utilization type question and the reasons why we would maintain, you know, levels of cash, high levels of cash in a positive price environment.
-And, you know, that's going to speak to a number of things, but obviously being able to withstand volatile price cycles and being able to run steady programs and keep our strategy on pace on all fronts as far as buybacks, as far as the base capital program and so forth gives us the opportunity to take advantage of strategic opportunities, you know, investments that come around that are kind of one-time deals and, you know, maybe, you know, the potential cutter expansion is part of that.
-So, it can help kind of refund some of those potential opportunities going forward.
+And, you know, that's going to speak to a number of things, but obviously being able to withstand cash volatile price cycles and being able to run steady programs and keep our strategy on pace on all fronts as far as buybacks as far as the base capital program and so forth gives us the opportunity to take advantage of strategic opportunities investments that come around that are kind of one time deals and maybe the potential cutter expansion is part of that so it can help kind of refund some of those potential opportunities going forward.

 speaker